The State of Web Accessibility in 2024 (Research Report)

 Out of the websites we analyzed, we found that businesses in the Art and Entertainment, Business and Industrial, Education, Finance, and Technology sectors had the highest levels of non-compliance.

-web accessibility compliant statuses across company verticals
+chart showing ADA web compliance statuses across different company verticals

 What’s concerning is that many of the businesses within these verticals are supplying essential everyday services to their customers, many of whom are living with some form of disability.
 Not only does this mean they are potentially creating barriers, but losing out on potential customers too.